JoshuaCrocker/WebDev1Assignment2/README.md

 A repository of example which will be submitted for my Web Development 1 Assignment 2 submission

 ## TODO
+* Externalise classes (eg. Notifier so they can be easier used in other examples

 ### Notification API
 * Writeup